awsdocs/amazon-connect-admin-guide/doc_source/set-recording-behavior.md

   For example, you might have a contact flow with **Set recording behavior to record Agent and Customer**\.
 But if the next **Set recording behavior** block is set to **Agent only**, that block overrides the behavior of the previous block\.
 + If an agent puts a customer on hold, the agent is still recorded, but the customer is not\.
 + If you want to transfer a contact to another agent or queue, and you want to continue using Contact Lens to collect data, you need to add to the flow another **Set recording behavior** block with **Enable analytics** turn on\.
-This is because a transfer generates a second contact ID and CTR\.
-Contact Lens needs to run on that CTR as well\.
+This is because a transfer generates a second contact ID and contact record\.
+Contact Lens needs to run on that contact record as well\.

 ## Configured block<a name="set-recording-behavior-configured"></a>